tddu/Introduction_to_Git/README.md

 After resolving all conflicts, create the PR

+#### 6. Merge the PR

+Finally, merge the PR.

 Congratulations!
 You've now tackled changes, navigated conflicts, and initiated a PR.
 Handling merge conflicts can seem daunting at first, but with practice, it becomes intuitive.
-This exercise imparts the collaborative flow of team projects using Git and GitHub, enhancing your version control skills.
+This exercise imparts the collaborative flow of team projects using Git and
+GitHub, enhancing your version control skills.